Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Effective collisionality for the firehose instability

 Determining a correct estimate of $\gamma_{\rm pl}$, and thereby ${\delta B_{\rm pl}^2}/{B_0^2}$ and $\nu_{\rm eff,pl}$, is a more challenging question.
 Making the na\"{i}ve presumption that, in order for saturation to occur, $\gamma_{\rm pl} \sim 1/\tau_{\rm exp}$, it follows from (\ref{plfirehose_dB_scaleA}) that ${\delta B_{\rm pl}^2}/{B_0^2} \sim 1$.
 This is inconsistent with the measured amplitude of parallel secondary firehose modes in our simulations [cf. (\ref{colloperatorparams_energies})], implying that a different mechanism must cause saturation to occur more efficiently.
 The condition that scattering of resonant particles by the secondary parallel firehose modes should not exceed the rate at which those modes grow ({\it viz.}, $\nu_{\rm eff,pl} \lesssim \gamma_{\rm pl}$) places a more stringent condition on ${\delta B_{\rm pl}^2}/{B_0^2}$, with the predicted saturation amplitude being

 and $\nu_{\rm eff,pl} \sim \Omega_i^{1/2} \tau_{\rm exp}^{-1/2}$.
 The scaling (\ref{plfirehose_dB_scaleB}) of ${\delta B_{\rm pl}^2}/{B_0^2}$ is almost consistent with (\ref{colloperatorparams_energies}), save for the $\beta_i^{1/4}$ dependence.
 Where this $\beta_i$-dependence arises from -- as well as the weak dependence of the breadth of the $k_{\|}$-interval over which firehose modes are detected on $(\tau_{\rm exp} \Omega_i)^{1/4}$ -- remains unclear to the authors, but could indicate that other possible saturation mechanisms (e.g., wave--wave interactions) could play some role.
-Establishing the precise mechanism of saturation would require the development of additional tools for analyzing our simulation results -- in particular, a full quasilinear code -- so we defer this to future study.
+Establishing the precise mechanism of saturation would require the development of additional tools for analyzing our simulation results -- in particular, a full quasilinear code that solves for the evolution of the distribution function and the magnetic perturbations self-consistently -- so we defer this to future study.